shagnikguha/LineFollower/README.md

 *Update 1: follower2.py is the updated code using a PID class to calculate angle*

 *Update 2: Added code to make webcam or any other usb camera publish to a topic using Open_CV*

+*Update 3: Added new launch file that uses "usb_cam" package to access external cameras*